 - 7.3 The goods and services included in the CPI pricing samples are selected carefully to represent the range of types and varieties of goods and services bought by the CPI population group.
 Selection is made only after obtaining detailed information about the buying habits of the CPI population group, such as which varieties and brands of products are the largest selling types or which packaging sizes are most commonly purchased.
 This process involves extensive consultations with, for instance, retailers, manufacturers, importers, government authorities, and professional and trade associations.
 In selecting the items to be priced, the following factors are taken into consideration. - The importance of the expenditure class relative to the total CPI.
 In general, the more important the expenditure class, the larger the number of items priced. - The degree of homogeneity in the range of goods or services covered by the expenditure class.
 The more homogeneous the range, the fewer the number of price indicators required. - The extent to which the various products covered by an expenditure class are subject to different influences and cost pressures which are likely to result in disparate movements in prices. - The likelihood of the particular type of good or service continuing to be available on the market for a reasonable period of time.
 In general, it is preferable to price the same specific items for a reasonable length of time rather than having to change price indicators regularly when particular goods or services appear and then disappear after only a short time on the market. - The extent to which the item can be defined and described clearly and unambiguously to ensure that the selected goods or services can be priced to constant quality over time.
-For example, in pricing confectionery it is likely that packaged, brand name chocolates would be easier to price to constant quality over time than loose chocolates with no identifying brand name. - 7.4 After the items to be priced have been selected, detailed specifications are prepared to ensure that all staff involved in price collection and compiling the CPI have exactly the same understanding of which particular items are to be priced.
-For most goods, it is a straightforward matter of describing their characteristics.
-These may include brand name, material of composition, model number, style, size, and type of packaging.
+For example, in pricing confectionery it is likely that packaged, brand name chocolates would be easier to price to constant quality over time than loose chocolates with no identifying brand name. - The availability of transactions data provides detailed item revenue data to enable evidence based selection of the highest revenue items.
+It also enables more timely replacement of items with falling revenues to newer items with increasing revenues.